 Patients with localized disease can be considered for neoadjuvant chemotherapy aimed at reducing the size of the mass sufficiently to proceed with complete resection.
-In such cases, it is important to perform a transvenous biopsy of the intracardiac mass guided by transesophageal 812 I. Rangel et al.
+In such cases, it is important to perform a transvenous biopsy of the intracardiac mass guided by transesophageal echocardiography in order to determine the histological characteristics of the tumor and decide on appropriate therapy.